What is Block Watch?

 Program Information and how it works

-The majority of Block Watch programs operating across the Province are partnered with municipalities and police organizations.
-The Society has the sole licence for the Program in BC.
+Most Block Watch programs operating across the province are partnered with municipalities and police organizations.
+The Society has the sole license for the Program in BC.

-The Program involves creating groups/blocks of residents who look out for each other and their neighbour’s home and property as if it was their own.
-The program encourages members of the community to get to know their neighbours, connect with each other on a regular basis and in doing so create a sense of community, increase their level of awareness and willingness to prevent and report crime and suspicious behaviour to the police.
-The police won’t necessarily know what’s happening in the city they serve unless residents and businesses report crime to police departments.
+The Program involves creating groups/blocks of residents who look out for each other and their neighbour’s home and property as if it were their own.
+The Program encourages members of the community to get to know their neighbours, connect with each other on a regular basis and in doing so create a sense of community, increase their level of awareness and willingness to prevent, and report crime and suspicious behaviour to the police.
+The police will not necessarily know what is happening unless residents and businesses report crime to police departments.

 - Engaging with community members to encourage residential neighbours to organize together for the purpose of addressing a crime or community problem in their neighbourhood through increased communication, surveillance, ownership, and guardianship of the neighbourhood.

-- Establishing a channel of communication between participants and the police for the purposes of sharing of information about crime in the community, providing updates on crime trends in their area and encouraging the effective reporting of criminal and suspicious behaviour;
+- Establishing a channel of communication between participants and the police for the purposes of sharing information about crime in the community, providing updates on crime trends in their area and encouraging the effective reporting of criminal and suspicious behaviour

-- Providing standardized signage for residences or neighbourhoods to indicate to potential offenders that the neighbourhood is committed to vigilant surveillance; and
+- Providing standardized signage for residences or neighbourhoods to indicate to potential offenders that the neighbourhood is committed to vigilant surveillance.

 Block Watch programs are often combined with other crime prevention activities.
 These can include property security assessments (CPTED), target hardening techniques, property identification ideas, and suspect identification.
-Coordinators use the skills and principles of crime prevention though environmental design (CPTED), as well as crime prevention though social development and other problem solving models and crime reduction strategies in educating the participants of the Program.
+Coordinators use the skills and principles of crime prevention through environmental design (CPTED), as well as crime prevention through social development and other problem-solving models and crime reduction strategies in educating the participants of the Program.

-Block Watch in BC relies on Coordinators and Block Captains to function.
+Block Watch in BC relies on Coordinators and Block Leads to function.
 The coordinator runs the program, often from within community safety offices.
-They build awareness for the program; recruit new captains; train crime prevention groups on how to prevent crime and report crime or suspicious activity; keep the information of the enlisted blocks, captains, and participants; disseminate information and newsletters; and act as a conduit for the information from block watch programs to the police.
-The block captains and additional co-captains are responsible for the recruitment of participants and are intended to be a point person between the block participants and the coordinator.
+They build awareness for the program, recruit new Block Leads, train crime prevention groups on how to prevent crime and report crime or suspicious activity, keep the information of the enlisted blocks, leads, and participants, disseminate information and newsletters, and act as a conduit for the information from block watch programs to the police.
+The Block Leads are responsible for the recruitment of participants and are intended to be a point person between the participants and the coordinator.

-In British Columbia, the majority of Block Watch programs are established in a similar way:
+In British Columbia, most Block Watch programs are established in a similar way:

 - Coordinators train the participants

-- Captains hand in their block map, and list of participants
+- Leads hand in their list of participants to the Block Watch Office

-- Block Watch signs are installed around the neighbourhood
+- Block Watch signs may be installed around the neighbourhood

 Partnering with Police